iok-ui/DiSTAP/README.md

 ## DiSTAP studies and folder structure

-Within this repository, the VAE-based pipeline for Raman spectra is organised under:
+Within this repository, the DIVA pipeline for Raman spectra is organised under:

 - `braph2distap/pipelines/VariationalAutoencoderRamanSpectra/`